A Quick Guide to Selecting a Rifle Scope

 • Target shooting (up to 200 yards), stalking extraordinary wildlife, or hunting in densely forested areas (forests, mountains, etc.)?
 Obtain a magnification of 5-8x.

-• What about target shooting (outside of 200 yards) or hunting in expansive terrain (deserts, farms, etc.)?
+• What about target shooting (outside 200 yards) or hunting in expansive terrain (deserts, farms, etc.)?
 Obtain a magnification of 9-12x.

 Variable power vs. Fixed power